PEXANE2/azure-docs.tr-tr/articles/virtual-network/ipv6-add-to-existing-vnet-powershell.md

 ```
 ## <a name="add-ipv6-address-ranges"></a>IPv6 adres aralıklarını Ekle

-IPv6 adres aralıklarını sanal ağa ve yük dengeleyiciyi barındıran alt ağa aşağıdaki şekilde ekleyin:
+Sanal ağa ve VM 'Leri barındıran alt ağa IPv6 adres aralıklarını aşağıdaki şekilde ekleyin:

 ```azurepowershell
 #Add IPv6 ranges to the VNET and subnet